gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Request : Establish Client Write Key and IV

-Paramters :
+Parameters :

-* SCTP Assocation:
+* SCTP Association:
-: Reference to the relevant SCTP assocation to set the keying material for.
+: Reference to the relevant SCTP association to set the keying material for.

 * Restart indication:
-: A bit indicating wheter the Key is for restart purposes
+: A bit indicating whether the Key is for restart purposes

 * DTLS Connection ID: : If DTLS connection ID (CID) has been negotiated by the key-management its field length and value are include.
 The field length